What a clover-field is to a steer, the sky to a lark, a mud hole to a hog, such are the new diggings to a miner.

 From the beginning, America presented an image of golden wealth, and that image has never been lacking to the rest of the world.
 A key factor in shaping the national character of this country, the discovery of gold and other precious metals in the American West accelerated western expansion, beginning with the California Gold Rush in 1848.

-There were a number of men that made their fortunes and gained fame for their mining activities such as George Hurst, who made his fortune in the Comstock Lode of Nevada, Horace Tabor, who became the silver king of Colorado after grubstaking a miner in Leadville; George W. MacKay, who also made his fortune in the Comstock Lode; and many others.
+Several men made their fortunes and gained fame for their mining activities, such as George Hurst, who made his fortune in the Comstock Lode of Nevada, Horace Tabor, who became the silver king of Colorado after grubstaking a miner in Leadville; George W. MacKay, who also made his fortune in the Comstock Lode; and many others.

 However, the vast majority became laborers, working for poor wages in dangerous environments and living in desolate communities.
 Their glamorous and romantic images of mining were more often dashed as they performed back-breaking work and experienced numerous mining accidents.

 But others faded into insignificance, leaving behind only shells of their former selves, becoming ghost towns decades ago.
-Of yet more, there is no sign of their prosperous times whatsoever, with the exception of a debris-strewn and pockmarked landscape
+Of yet more, there is no sign of their prosperous times whatsoever, except for a debris-strewn and pockmarked landscape.

-The mining industry of the American West not only created fortunes and disappointment for the individual miners, but also played an important part in American labor history, mining technology, and the growth of geological knowledge.
-It was also responsible for displacing thousands of Native Americans, which ultimately led to a number of Indian Wars and their forcible removal to reservations.
-Another negative impact that these many mining booms left behind was tremendous scars on the environment, which are still being addressed today.
+The mining industry of the American West not only created fortunes and disappointment for the individual miners but also played an important part in American labor history, mining technology, and the growth of geological knowledge.
+It was also responsible for displacing thousands of Native Americans, leading to several Indian Wars and their forcible removal to reservations.
+Another negative impact that these many mining booms left behind was massive environmental scars, which are still being addressed today.

-Today, there are hundreds of ghost towns in the American West that give tribute to their more prosperous times.
+Today, hundreds of ghost towns in the American West give tribute to their more prosperous times.
 Some, like Bodie, California; Bannack, Montana; and Bayhorse, Idaho, have been preserved as state parks.
-More, have become commercial tourist destinations, such as Tombstone, Arizona; South Pass City, Wyoming; and Virginia City, Nevada.
-There are many more; however, that are slowly returning to the elements as their crumbling structures deteriorate over time.
-A few of these include places such as Comet, Montana; Delamar, Nevada; Steins, New Mexico; Miners Delight, Wyoming, and dozens of others.
+Others have become commercial tourist destinations, such as Tombstone, Arizona; South Pass City, Wyoming; and Virginia City, Nevada.
+However, there are many more that are slowly returning to the elements as their crumbling structures deteriorate over time.
+A few of these include Comet, Montana; Delamar, Nevada; Steins, New Mexico; Miners Delight, Wyoming, and dozens of others.